mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - reruns tests after every save
 - each time tests are run, the bottom bar OUTPUT tab is cleared the test output is written there
+  - need to run "Jest: Show Output Channel" to get this?
 - indicates whether all tests are passing in status bar after "Jest:"
 - shows individual fail/pass statuses inline